Ryan Oishi

 He lives with his grandmother now in Kahaluʻu.

-His father’s mostly absent,
+His father’s mostly absent.

-He travels the globe chasing women,
+He travels the globe taking pictures for National Geographic,

 the most recent natural disaster.